mayerrobert/Primes/PrimeLisp/solution_2/README.md

 as explained in https://github.com/PlummersSoftwareLLC/Primes/pull/641 .
 The macro `generate-ecase` expands into an ecase form that contains specialized bit-setting-loops for all combinations of start%8 and skip%8.
-The generated ecase form will be printed to the screen after uncommenting line 281.
+The generated ecase form will be printed to the screen after uncommenting the last line.

 `PrimeSieveModuloFuncs.lisp` is similar to `PrimeSieveModulo.lisp` except instead of an ecase form with unrolled loops a vector of functions is used where each function contains the unrolled loop.
 These functions are generated and assigned to the vector by the function `generate-functions`.
-The generated functions and assignments to the vector will be printed to the screen after uncommenting line 284.
+The generated functions and assignments to the vector will be printed to the screen after uncommenting the last line.

 Unfortunately sbcl misses some optimization opportunities of `PrimeSieveModulo.lisp` and `PrimeSieveModuloFuncs.lisp` so that the performance is not as good as I was hoping.